CiscoDevNet/terraform-aws-secure-firewall/modules/gwlbe/README.md

 # Cisco Secure Firewall Gateway loadbalancer endpoint module for AWS

-Terraform Module to deploy 'n' number of subnets for gateway loadbalancer endpoint with a default route to the provided NAT gateway ID and 'n' number of gateway loadbalancer endpoints.
+Terraform Module to deploy 'n' number of subnets for gateway loadbalancer endpoint with a default route to the provided NAT gateway ID in case of outboud traffic and 'n' number of gateway loadbalancer endpoints.
+Where 'n' is number of spoke subnets

 ## Requirements